jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 red: make it fail
 #################################################################################

-I add a failing line to ``test_calculator.py`` that causes a ZeroDivisionError_ by explicitly dividing by 0, and comment out test that sometimes fails to remove the variability of the test while I figure out the error
+I add a failing line to ``test_division``, I want to cause a ZeroDivisionError_ by dividing by 0, and comment out test that sometimes fails to remove the variability of the test while I figure out the error

 .. code-block:: python